AAVSO/VStar/ReadMe.md

 Open `vstar-mac.dmg` and copy the VStar application to a location of your choice, along with the `Extras` folder if desired.

 #### Windows
 Extract `vstar-win.zip` to a location of your choice or run the installer by first extracting `VStarWinSetup-x.y.z.zip`.
-For more detail, see https://github.com/AAVSO/VStar/wiki/Installation-Recipes

-#### Linux or other contexts in which a bash shell can be used
+#### Linux or other environments in which a bash shell can be used
 Extract `vstar-bash.zip` to a location of your choice.

 ### Running VStar